SanjeevaRDodlapati/QeMLflow/docs/reports/PRODUCTION_POLISH_REPORT.md

 - ✅ **Documentation**: Complete API and quick-start guides

 #### **Ready for Controlled Alpha** 🚀
-With 92/100 score, ChemML is ready for:
+With 92/100 score, QeMLflow is ready for:
 1. **Internal alpha testing** with controlled user group
 2. **Performance validation** in real scenarios
 3. **Feedback collection** for final improvements